 Phone companies can supply customers with a telephone number outside its normal geographic area.
 For example, a customer who lives in Sydney may have a Melbourne number (03) 9XXX XXXX.

-Customers with out-of-area numbers may not be able to port their number to another phone company because some phone companies won't accept the out-of-area number.
-This is because they use technology that prevents them from providing services to numbers that are out-of-area.
+Customers with out-of-area numbers may not be able to port their number to another phone company because some phone companies do not provide out-of-area services and will not accept the out-of-area number.

 If a phone company offers you an out-of-area number, they are obliged to notify you that you may not be able to port the number to another phone company in the future.
 Read more about out-of-area geographic numbers.